mmsandhu/SKEH-dataset/README.md

 # SKEH-HAR Dataset
-This is Solar and Kinetic Energy Harvesting (SKEH) dataset for human activity recognition.
+This is Solar and Kinetic Energy Harvesting dataset for Human Activity Recognition (SKEH-HAR).
 This dataset captures information from synchronized solar and kinetic energy harvesters as well as inertial sensors under diverse activity patterns. <br>

 **Data Collection**